SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 errors (for missing the 26 mandatory v2 flavors).
 Registering the 26 mandatory v2 flavor names in addition will result in passing the test with only 26 warnings -- unless you specify `-2`.
-If you do and want to pass you'll need to remove the old v1 names.
+If you do and want to pass you'll need to remove the old v1 names or rename them to no longer start with `SCS-`.

 # Beyond SCS